7 Ways Kinesiology Tape Assists with Healing and Athletic Performance

 This can actually work in a number of ways.
 Kinesiology tape can reduce pain by reducing pressure in the soft tissue, thereby reducing the pain of inflammation.
 Or it can reduce pain by helping you stay within a healthy range of motion.
 Or it can redirect stress to a painful muscle by distributing pressure and support through other nearby muscles and ligaments.

 Some have also found that kinesiology tape can be used to change how your body perceives localized pain.
 By changing the way your skin and fluids interact with the area, you can reduce the pain signals being sent to your brain from the injured area.

 Fascia is an interesting aspect of the human body that most people don't know about.
 Your fascia are supportive non-muscular tissue that help everything stay in place and separate, though tightly packed.
 The fascia hold organs in position and help fight the effects of gravity on your internal structure.
 Like tendons and ligaments, fascia weave through everything, including your muscles.

 By adjusting your fascia tissue through kinesiology tape methods, you are also adjusting the configuration of your muscles.
 Adjusting your fascia tissue is a great way to change the way you feel and even how your muscles respond to certain challenges.
-You can provide extra support to your fascia, as athletes do with plantar fasciitis, or you can simply pull your fascia into a new configuration by providing outside tension with kinesiology tape.
+You can provide extra support to your fascia, or you can simply pull your fascia into a new configuration by providing outside tension with kinesiology tape.